 Given a chance to live, Milo became a happy, beloved dog.
-The experience with Milo led Lynne to learn about other animals who needed a chance - abandoned and stray dogs and cats who fill city shelters - which led to the founding of the nonprofit no-kill sanctuary: The Milo Foundation.
+The experience with Milo led Lynne to learn about other animals who needed a chance - abandoned and stray dogs and cats who fill city shelters - which led to the founding of the sanctuary in August of 1994: The Milo Foundation.

 After a full and happy life, Milo passed away in August of 1998.
 He was the perfect spirit and namesake for a sanctuary dedicated to saving the lives of creatures who deserved, like Milo, a chance at a good life.

-Today, the Milo Foundation is an established 501(c)(3) nonprofit, no-kill organization providing an alternative for homeless pets throughout Northern California.
-Milo provides community education and volunteer opportunites, and adoption services and sanctuary for animals until permanent homes can be found.
-Founded in August of 1994, the Milo Foundation has it's Sanctuary located on two hundred and eighty-three acres in Mendocino County - offering lots of room for the animals to run and play.
-Milo houses cats, dogs, puppies and kittens, and occasionally farm animals and other domestic creatures that find their way here.
+Today, the Milo Foundation is an established 501(c)(3) non-profit no-kill organization providing an alternative for homeless pets throughout Northern California.
+Milo provides community education, volunteer opportunities, adoption services and sanctuary for animals until permanent homes can be found.

-Since December 2013, the Milo Foundation has had it's main office and primary adoption center located in Point Richmond, CA. Known as Milo Point Richmond (MPR) has opened up new opportunities for the Milo Foundation, with a terrific space including rooms for cats, three dog yards and a 3/4 acre dog park.
-Milo is saving and adopting out at least 1500 animals a year.
+Since December 2013, the Milo Foundation has had it's main office and primary adoption center located in Point Richmond, California.
+Milo Point Richmond, known as MPR, has opened up new opportunities for the Milo Foundation, with a terrific space including rooms for cats, three dog yards and a 3/4 acre dog park.
+Milo is saving and adopting out more than 1400 animals a year.